FlavBd/qwc2_plugin/README.md

 There are two prerequisite :

-* To open the plugin window and add a new project in the application, it is necessary to have **a QGIS project opened in QGIS Desktop**.
+* To open the plugin window and add a new project in the application, it is necessary to have **a QGIS (.qgs) project opened in QGIS Desktop**.
 Once the window is opened the user can also configure projects that are already published.
 If the user only want to modify an existing project, he must open it in QGIS Desktop to open the QWC2 plugin configuration window.

 * The user also needs to know the url of the server, his/her username and password.

+To a better understanding of what we realised, we propose here [a short video of the plugin](https://youtu.be/XK5nevc4D9g) :

+Like you can see, the first step is to create and configure your project in QGIS Desktop : symbology, QGIS Server services.
+After you click on the button an interface opened where the user gives the url server, username and password.
+Clicking on "test connection" allows the connection to the server and add information about projects already in the app and the project you want to add in the interface.
+You can modify informaiton and then click to add the project in the application.
+After some minutes, the project is in the app!
+If you refresh your web page you can see the project and the symbology you choose.

 # To test the plugin... how it works now